 Room and Board Arrangements:

 Students will live in comfortable and clean housing at Kibbutz Kfar Szold in the Hula Valley, a 15 minute ride from the tell and from the town of Kiryat Shemonah.
 Air-conditioned rooms accommodate three or four people and include an equipped kitchenette and a bathroom with a shower.
 Each room has a porch that opens to a communal lawn.
 Linens and towels are provided.
 Rooms are cleaned twice a week.
 Free Wi-Fi is available in the rooms.
 The kibbutz has a spring, a pool and a convenience store.
 MEALS All meals are communal events and will provide plenty of nutritious food in the tradition of local Israeli cuisine, heavy on fresh fruits and vegetables, and may include hummus, tehina, falafel, and other local specialties, alongside the usual staples of chicken, meat, and fish.
 A rich breakfast buffet is served in the field during the week.
 Lunch and dinner take place in the kibbutz dining room.
 All meals on the weekend are in the kibbutz dining room.
 Bread, jam, and peanut butter are provided during the week to prepare an early-morning snack in your room.
 The food is kosher.
 We can accommodate vegetarian, gluten-free and vegan diets.
-Cost: Room and Board is included in the cost of the field school tuition.

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.